State Licensing Authority

 Training and Education Resources

-If you want to get a private investigator license in Colorado, you’ll need to get the appropriate training and education.
+You must get the appropriate training and education to get a private investigator license in Colorado.
 There isn’t an official study guide for becoming a private investigator in Colorado.
 In addition to your knowledge and experience in private investigations, familiarize yourself with the information in these documents.

 View our list of general Private Investigator Training Resources.
 Improve your chances of getting licensed by completing a degree or certification program, training course, or home study course.
 Learn what options are available to get the investigation knowledge necessary to get licensed.